Southeast Metro Manila Expressway: History

 In the late 2000s proposal, the Circumferential Road involves a 59.5-kilometer tollway that links the North and South Luzon Expressways via the towns of Rizal and the eastern parts of Metro Manila.
 This tollway will traverse the cities of San Jose del Monte in Bulacan, Antipolo in Rizal, and Marikina, Taguig, and Muntinlupa in Metro Manila.
 It shall also pass through the towns of Rodriguez/Montalban, San Mateo, Taytay, and Angono in Rizal and Bacoor, Imus, Kawit, and Noveleta in Cavite.
 The C-6 project was also included in the 2010 Japan International Cooperation Agency (JICA) study on the High Standard Highway master plan, the feasibility studies undertaken by the Ministry of Economy, Trade, and Industry, the Japan External Trade Organization and the Korean International Cooperation Agency with a full-scale FS.

 The plan was launched again in 2014 by Citra, PNCC, and San Miguel Corporation.
 The Metro Manila Expressway, or C-6 Project, is actually Stage 4 of the South Metro Manila Skyway (SMMS).
 This toll road will stretch from Bicutan to San Jose Del Monte and will then connect to the proposed MRT-7 Project, which will extend to the NLEX.
-The toll road will have a length of 34.33 km, 7.62 km of which is the elevated portion, six (6) lanes with six (6) interchanges and 20 ramps, and a close toll collection system.
+The toll road will have a length of 34.33 km, 7.62 km of which is the elevated portion, six lanes with six interchanges and 20 ramps, and a close toll collection system.
 The construction cost is estimated at P19.76 billion out of the total P29.84 billion project cost.
 The Restated Supplement to the Business and Joint Venture Agreement (Restated Supplement to BJVA) for the MME Project, executed in January 2014, contains the agreement of the parties and embodies the terms and conditions for MME.

 The project's groundbreaking ceremony was held on January 8, 2018.
 The project was scheduled to be completed in 2022, but construction was delayed due to right of way issues for the Taguig segment.
 In November 2023, Ayala Land signed an agreement with SMC Infrastructure for an integration agreement to link Arca South to the Skyway, and in February 2025, the Department of Transportation signed with the private stakeholders for the Right of Way Usage Agreement.

+According to a 2014 supplemental toll operation agreement, the proposed Metro Manila Expressway project was divided into three phases: